laravel/docs/configuration.md

 > {tip} Any variable in your `.env` file can be overridden by external environment variables such as server-level or system-level environment variables.

-<a name="special-environment-variables"></a>
+<a name="environment-variable-types"></a>
-### Special Environment Variables
+### Environment Variable Types

-All variables in your `.env` files are passed as strings, so some special values have been created to allow you to return a wide range of desired values from the `env()` function.
+All variables in your `.env` files are parsed as strings, so some reserved values have been created to allow you to return a wider range of types from the `env()` function:

 `.env` Value  | `env()` Value
 ------------- | -------------